'Woo-hoo!' | Business owners 'ecstatic' now that capacity limits have been lifted in City of Racine

 - For indoor and outdoor mass gatherings and events, the total number of persons allowed on a premise (indoors and outdoors combined) will not exceed the 100% indoor capacity (based on occupancy permit) or 1500 persons (up from 200 persons), whichever is less, and is only permitted if social distancing of 6 feet can be maintained.

-The majority that survived, however, cheered the return to (almost) normal, keeping safety precautions still in mind.
+The majority that survived, however, cheered the return to near normal, keeping safety precautions still in mind.

 ‘Woo-hoo!’

-For Joan Roehre, owner of Social on Sixth, a micro-venue on Sixth Street, the cheering was literal: "Woo-hoo!" she said at the news of being able to operate at a fuller capacity.
+For Joan Roehre, owner of Social on Sixth, a micro-venue at 324 Sixth St., the cheering was literal: “Woo-hoo!” she said at the news of being able to operate at a fuller capacity.

 “I’m ecstatic,” Roehre said.
 Social on Sixth began with a maximum capacity of 25 people, then it moved up to 37; now the lift will allow her to host events for up to 50 people.